altomator/Introduction_to_Deep_Learning-2-Object_Detection/README.md

 ## Hands-on session

 ### YOLO v3 and v4
-YOLO (https://pjreddie.com/darknet/yolo/) performs object detection on a 80 classes model.
+[YOLO](https://pjreddie.com/darknet/yolo/) performs object detection on a 80 classes model.
 YOLO is well known to be fast and accurate.

-This [Python 3 script] uses a YOLO v4 model that can be easily downloaded from the web.
+This [Python 3 script](https://github.com/altomator/Introduction_to_Deep_Learning-2-Object_Detection/blob/main/binder/object-detection-with-yolo.py) uses a YOLO v4 model that can be easily downloaded from the web.
 The images of a Gallica document are first loaded thanks to the IIIF protocol.
 The detection then occurs and annotated images are generated, as well as the CSV data.

-Display the Jupyter notebook with [nbviewer](https://nbviewer.jupyter.org/github/altomator/Introduction_to_Deep_Learning-2-Object_Detection/blob/main/binder/object-detection-with-yolo.py).